arangodb/go-driver/v2/Tutorial_v2.md

 // Trigger async request
 info, errWithJobID := client.Version(connection.WithAsync(context.Background()))
 if errWithJobID == nil {
-    log.Fatalf("err should not be nil.
-It should be an async job id") }
+    log.Fatalf("Error object should not be nil but be an async job id") }
 if info.Version != "" {
     log.Printf("Expected empty version if async request is in progress, got %s", info.Version)